-Temperatures can climb into the 80s in Austin in October, so dress for summer weather.
+Temperatures can climb into the high 80s in Austin in October, so dress for summer weather.
 And be sure to wear comfy shoes that are good for trooping through grass.
-Festival-goers are allowed to bring in empty, plastic or aluminum re-usable water bottles or CamelBak-type containers (36 oz max), which can be refilled throughout the day at free water-filling stations to help beat the heat.
-And don’t forget the non-aerosol sunscreen!
+Festival-goers are allowed to bring in empty, plastic or aluminum reusable water bottles and hydration packs, which can be refilled throughout the day at free water-filling stations to help beat the heat.
+And don’t forget the non-aerosol sunscreen (3.4oz or less.!

 What to Carry

-Only small purses, totes and drawstrings are allowed into the festival (read: no backpacks).
+Only clear plastic, vinyl or PVC bags smaller than 12"x12"x6", small clutch purses, and small fanny packs are allowed into the festival (read: no backpacks).
 But you’re welcome to bring in your own picnic blanket or individual collapsible chairs.
-And totems, rage sticks and festive flags under 12 feet tall are allowed for way-finding among friends.
+Plus, don't forget the personal-sized hand sanitizer!
 Get the full details here.

 There are ATMs at several locations throughout the festival grounds, and some vendors accept credit cards.
-But the easiest way to pay for food and goods is with your wristband, using ACL Cashless, presented by American Express (simply register for the service when you activate your wristband).
+But the easiest way to pay for food and goods is with your wristband, using ACL Cashless, (simply register for the service when you activate your wristband).

 ACL Eats, Salt Lick BBQ.
 Credit Katrina Barber.

 The ACL Eats Food Court features local food trucks and area restaurants serving up everything from tacos to vegetarian bites, along with craft beverages.
 Wine enthusiasts will want to head over to the ACL Wine Lounge, while suds lovers will find nirvana at the Barton Springs Beer Hall.

 Phone charging stations are located around the grounds.
 Rather tune out?
 Head to the Silent Disco from 8-10 p.m. each evening at Tito’s Handmake Vodka Stage, where you can strap on a pair of headphones and groove to three guest DJs.